 2. Understand your formulae

-The next step is figuring out how your formulae work.
+The next step to getting an A in physics is figuring out how your formulae work.
 Get used to breaking apart your equations, figuring out how the different pieces work together, and working out what units your answer is going to have.

 Familiarise yourself with different ways the formula is commonly rearranged, and other formulae that tend to link in with it.
 For example, if you’re working with the equation for friction (frictional force is equal to the coefficient of friction times the normal force), then practice rearranging that equation a few different ways, so you’re used to it in all its common forms.